-At the start of a New Year it’s traditional to make a few resolutions.
+At the start of a new year it’s traditional to make a few resolutions.
 With that in mind, here are eight marketing-related resolutions for your consideration.
-Have a great 2019!
+Have a great 2020!

 1. I resolve to become a more visually oriented marketer